Wireless Internet on Campus

-Please note that UMass Boston wifi will not work if you have entered a custom DNS server, such as 22.214.171.124 (Google).
+Please note that UMass Boston Wi-Fi will not work if you have entered a custom DNS server, such as 220.127.116.11 (Google).
 Your network settings must be set to obtain the DNS server automatically.

 Student Wireless Connections

-The UMB-Student wireless network has been upgraded and now utilizes the 802.1x protocol and is now identified as “UMB-Student-Secure”.
-This new network allows students to avail of the same secured connections as the Faculty & Staff wireless network.
+The new UMass Boston-Student-Secure wireless network utilizes the 802.1x protocol and allows students to avail of the same secured connections as the Faculty & Staff wireless network.
 An added advantage of this system is that students will no longer be required to re-authenticate or re-login when they move between buildings.
-As always if you have questions or difficulty connecting to the wireless network, please visit the IT Service Desk located on the 3rd Floor of the library or by calling 7.5220 or sending an email to ITServiceDesk@umb.edu
+As always, if you have questions or difficulty connecting to the wireless network, please visit the IT Service Desk located on the third floor of the library, call 617.287.5220, or send an email to ITServiceDesk@umb.edu

 Faculty/Staff Wireless Connections